Pneumothorax Treatment & Management

 Previous

-Video-assisted thoracoscopic surgery (VATS) is chosen for recurrent primary (PSP) or secondary spontaneous pneumothorax (SSP), particularly for pediatric patients, in whom it has been shown to have better outcomes and shorter recovery.
+VATS is chosen for recurrent PSP or SSP, particularly for pediatric patients, in whom it has been shown to have better outcomes and shorter recovery.
 VATS is an alternative to thoracotomy and is performed with the patient under general anesthesia using a camera and small trocar access ports.
 Other indications include an unexpanded lung 5 days after tube thoracostomy, bronchopleural fistula persisting for 5 days or longer, recurrent pneumothorax after chemical pleurodesis, and occupational reasons (eg, airplane pilots, deep-sea divers).

 Previous